 If you would like to book one of our space for your upcoming event, please don’t hesitate to get in touch!

 Maker Meet-Up: a chance for makers of all types to talk, share and connect.

 This is a chance for the Liverpool city region’s community of makers, artists, thinkers, and doers to get together every once in a while to showcase their work, meet other makers, and discuss the maker movement happening in the city.

-The tenth installment of our Maker Meet-Up brings us another evening of all things making!
+The eleventh instalment of our Maker Meet-Up brings us another evening of all things making!